The story of a client who was contacted by HMRC

+The concept of an HMRC loan charge from payments from an Umbrella Company is likely something you haven’t encountered before, or maybe you just have and you need some advice.
 I have a client who came to us for help in 2018 – with her tax return with some letters from HMRC.
 She is a social worker who was getting work via an Agency – and she was being paid by an Umbrella Company.
-The lady isn’t British and took all the advice she received from the Umbrella Company at face value – after all, her Agency recommended the Umbrella Company to her.
+The lady isn’t British and took all the advice she received from the company at face value – after all, her Agency recommended the company to her.

 The Umbrella Company paid her a small salary but most of her pay was in the form of a succession of monthly ‘loans’.
 No tax was deducted from the loans and they said it was never to be repaid (therefore not really a loan).
 HMRC wrote to her asking for details of ‘loans’ received since 2015 (the main reason for her coming to see us).
 She had to pay tax on the loans and, if she didn’t agree to do so by April 2019, all the loans were to be taxed in her 2018/19 tax year resulting in very high taxable income for 2018/19 – meaning and most of the ‘loan’ income was charged at the Higher Rate tax rate of 40%.